emagii/ld-sectors/README.md

 The "XXX_sectors.inc" file describe the flash sections.

-Each sector with a "begin", an "end" and a "size" symbol wwith
+Each sector with a "start", an "end" and a "size" symbol wwith

 Example: